What is prosthetics and orthotics?

 - we offer the only four-year prosthetics and orthotics degree in the UK – the only course in the UK with Category 1 accreditation from the International Society for Prosthetics and Orthotics

-- we’re ranked 2nd out of 30 institutions in the Complete University Guide’s 2021 League Table for Medical Technology
+- we’re ranked 2nd in the UK by the Complete University Guide’s 2022 League Table for Medical Technology

 - you’ll study at The National Centre for Prosthetics & Orthotics, which is home to state-of-the-art technology including a Siliconcoach® 2D video gait analysis system and CNC milling machine with robot arm